-Norway FA president welcomes Israel peace deal before vital World Cup tie
+Norway FA president welcomes Gaza deal before vital Israel World Cup tie

 “That’s very important, and I think it’s very important now that all of us, football leaders and leaders in all big organisations, now give this peace plan energy and momentum.
 We all know it’s a long way to sustainable peace, but it’s everyone’s responsibility to give it energy and momentum.”

-The Norwegian FA has worked closely with police in Oslo on security matters around the game, and Klaveness said she hoped Israeli fans would feel safe attending.
+The Norwegian FA has worked closely with police in Oslo on security matters around the game, and Klaveness, a 44-year-old mother of three who played for her country at two Women’s World Cups, said she hoped Israeli fans would feel safe attending.

 “They are warmly welcome, and nothing that we say or state should ever be interpreted as directed towards them or that we don’t feel sympathy for what they’ve gone through with this horrific trauma of October 7th 2033,” she said.